steven-murray/hankel/readme.rst

 Usage
 -----
-This implementation is set up to allow more efficient calculation of multiple functions f(x).
-To do this, the format is class-based, with the main object taking as arguments the order of the bessel function, and the number and size of the integration steps.
+This implementation is set up to allow efficient calculation of multiple functions f(x).
+To do this, the format is class-based, with the main object taking as arguments the order of the Bessel function, and the number and size of the integration steps.
 For example, to integrate the function J_0(x) (ie. f(x) = 1, cf. Ogata's paper) one would do the following::